The Velvet Rope: Influence

-Nicole Scherzinger cited it as the inspiration for her second album.
+Nicole Scherzinger cited it as the inspiration for her second album Big Fat Lie.
 Rihanna's Rated R drew comparisons for its production and "nakedly autobiographical vibe"; the theme of single "Te Amo" also likened to Jackson's "Tonight's the Night".
 The "burbly electro hooks" and "curled-lip sass" of Rihanna's Talk that Talk was also regarded as "warmed-over Velvet Rope-era Janet Jackson".
 About.com noted Patrick Stump's Soul Punk to incorporate the album's "musical stylings".
 The packaging of Usher's 8701 was also thought to recall its imagery.
 French singer Piu Piu also called it a primary influence.

 Drew Millard of Vice stated the album "inadvertently predicts most of the cooler trends in contemporary indie music," saying, "Dam-Funk's bedroom-keyb attack?
 "Go Deep" did it.
 "Together Again" is basically the song Disclosure has been shooting for this entire time, and Tom Krell would wrestle an alligator with his bare hands to create a song as chillingly beautiful as "Empty".
 How to Dress Well cites its "schizophrenic diversity" as the inspiration for the album Total Loss, saying, "She set such an example for trusting yourself, and following that intuition wherever it takes you... she made a fucking sprawling masterpiece with a song from every genre, and it works."
 Merchandise sold at Well's shows feature a quote from interlude "Memory".
 Indie rock band Wheat used the album as a reference for their second album Hope and Adams, also emulating its production techniques within lead single "Don't I Hold You".
 Folk rock singer Melissa Ferrick called it "a huge record" which inspired her song "Drive", saying, "Janet Jackson was making these sexual noises on that record and I cannot even describe. [...]
 I was like "This is unbelievable.
 Janet Jackson is so ballsy to do this.
 This is amazing."
 Cassie Ramone of Vivian Girls and folk singer Seth Glier regarded the album as an important life memoir.
 Swedish singer Beatrice Eli stated it "defined her teenage years".
 Art Nouvea considered Fiona Apple's When the Pawn... to be influenced by the record.
 FKA Twigs' single "Water Me" and Laura Welsh's "Unravel" were likened to the album, considered to evoke Jackson's "mellower work" at her "most delicate".
 Kingdom's "Bank Head", featuring Kelela, was thought to be influenced by "Empty", while Kelela and Tink's "Want It" was likened to the album's "most tuneful deep cuts".
 British singer Jai Paul's "Str8 Outta Mumbai" was regarded to fuse "vintage Bollywood pop" with "Velvet Rope-era Janet".